 Goddess Nature Retreat

-- Jakkalsfontein Nature Reserve
+- Jakkalsfontein Nature Reserve Send center a message

 Your retreat takes place at Jakkalsfontein Private Nature Reserve.
 Jakkalsfontein is a naturally beautiful location and a haven for many writers.
 It is a 1 700 hectare with a four kilometer stretch of untouched coastline and beach.
 It is less than 70 kms from Cape Town city center and an easy 45 minutes drive.
 The Reserve consists of architecturally designed homes carefully located to blend into the environment and arranged in separate clusters on the beach, with uninterrupted views of the ocean, table mountain, lionshead and devils peak.
 Here you can swim, play tennis and squash, cycle, horse ride, walk and hike.

 The West Coast of the Cape is wild, certainly, but with a reticent and austere beauty which stems from sand, sea and sky, the patterned mosaics of fynbos, and the rolling inland hills.
 Some Jakkalsfontein mornings are made magical by banks of early fog, through which loom the dimly perceived dune-shaped roofs.
 These drifting mists leave behind them sparkling spider webs like diamonds in the salvias, and a sudden sight of vast blue sky.
 Our evenings may glow with the brilliance and splendour of scarlet sunsets, dissolving into the cold, green sea.
 In due season, the not-so-distant desert heat burns into bush and beach, with shimmering mirages trance-dancing over Dassen Island and stunned stillness in the veld.